tdwg/bdq/tg2/_review/docs/intro/index.md

 <!--- This file is generated from templates by code, DO NOT EDIT by hand --->

-# Biodiversity Data Quality Core Introduction
+# Biodiversity Data Quality Core (BDQ) Introduction

 **Title**<br>
-Biodiversity Data Quality Core Introduction
+Biodiversity Data Quality Core (BDQ) Introduction

 **Date version issued**<br>
 2025-04-11